Skip to content

 Serbian tennis player Novak Djokovic is currently World No. 1 by the Tennis Professionals Association.

-Novak Djokovic has 17 Grand Slam singles, three less than his chief rivals Roger Federer and Rafael Nadal but he is the favorite to complete the race as he is younger and still in his highest prime.
+Novak Djokovic has 17 Grand Slam singles titles, three less than his chief rivals Roger Federer and Rafael Nadal, but he is the favorite to complete the race as he is younger and still in his prime.
 Djokovic is head-to-head leading both Nadal and Federer; Serb holds a 29–27 edge over the Spanish, and 27-23 edge over the Swiss.
-Djokovic has a record of finishing the most seasons as World No. 1 (six times) along with Pete Sampras and if he manages atop the rankings till 8 March 2021, can also break Federer’s record.
+Djokovic has a record of finishing the most seasons as World No. 1 (six times) along with Pete Sampras, and if he manages to stay atop the rankings till 8 March 2021, he can also break Federer’s record.

-I believe his statistics are the best than anyone.
+I believe his statistics are better than anyone else’s.

 His mental edge and sheer infallibility at his peak can seriously make him the greatest one in the sport.